MojganNasirian/Website/README.md

 # Website
 The website must contain:  - A Header with Title - A Sidebar with a collapsible menu - A Main page with Title in the middle.
 Title both in the header and Main should reflect which menu category you have clicked on.
+This data should be presented in a sidebar, as a menu and that you can then collapse the menu (so that you do not see sub-items if you have clicked on a parent).
+It must be clear which sub-item you have marked.